gg582/gg582/README.md

 ## 🎧 Personal Note

 I enjoy vinyl records and various kinds of music in my spare time.
+Vinyl records are easy to care.
 SPK, François Couperin, Coil, Sidiki Diabaté, Korean traditional music, Chinese pipa,

 Japanese traditional music from the Edo period, Iannis Xenakis (Greek: Ιάννης Ξενάκης), Blind Willie McTell, Johnny Winter, etc.

+Owns some Rock, Blues, Classical, Baroque, and Jazz vinyls.

 As an oldies pick, how about Led Zeppelin and Chuck Berry? 😉